 The subject site is located within the 'Built-up Area - Conceptual' of the Growth Plan, in which infrastructure services and public transit are planned.
 The subject property and surrounding area are subject to the Block Plan 47-1 Servicing Strategy, which outlines how the area will be serviced for future development.
-Furthermore, the proposed development is in proximity to future transit corridors along Clarkway Drive and the proposed east/west Arterial Road.
+Furthermore, the proposed development is in proximity to existing and future transit corridors along The Gore Road and the proposed east/west Arterial Road.
 As such, the proposal will contribute to the establishment of complete communities in accordance with Sections 2.2.1.2, 2.2.1.4, and 2.2.1.4.10 through optimization of land use and overall expansion of land use diversity through the introduction of residential uses of varying densities.

 The proposal conforms to Section 2.2.1 of the Growth Plan by contributing towards creating complete communities that feature a mix of residential land uses within an underutilized and vacant area.
 In accordance with Sections 2.2.1.4 and 2.2.4.10, development proposal is located near existing and planned public transit routes with future connection to major transit destinations and GO transit hubs.
-The proposed Park Block will also contribute to the overall quality of life and provide a recreational area for people of all ages, abilities, and incomes in accordance with Section 2.2.1.4b.